Movement Science Group (MSG)

 About us

-The Movement Science Group (MSG) focuses on the development and implementation of new methodologies to measure, map and improve mobility of people of all ages with and without neurological conditions in the community.
+The Movement Sciences research theme focuses on the development and implementation of new methodologies to measure, map and improve the mobility and physical activity of people of all ages with and without clinical conditions.

 Researcher placing gate sensor on lower back